Miye Matsukata: Personal life

-Death and legacy
+Legacy

-Matsukata faced an unexpected death in 1981 from meningitis at the age of 59.
+Her work is included in the collection of the Smithsonian American Art Museum.
 Her papers, including sketchbooks, journals, business records, correspondence, and photographs, are in the Archives of American Art, Smithsonian Institution.

 Atelier Janiye continued as a jewelry studio under Matsukata's associates, Nancy Michel and Alexandra Solowij Watkins, until they retired in 2014.
 In 2011 a show featuring and inspired by her work, "Atelier Janiyé: And the Legacy of Master Jeweler Miyé Matsukata", was exhibited at the Fuller Craft Museum.